TUMFTM/global_racetrajectory_optimization/Readme.md

 * `opt_mintime_traj`: This python module contains the functions required to find the time-optimal trajectory.
 * `params`: This folder contains a parameter file with optimization and vehicle parameters.

+# Trajectory Planning Helpers repository
+Lots of the required functions for trajectory planning are cumulated in our trajectory planning helpers repository.
+It can be found on https://github.com/TUMFTM/trajectory_planning_helpers.
+They can be quite useful for other projects as well.

 # Dependencies
 Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
 `pip3 install -r /path/to/requirements.txt`